Corei13/amazon-api-bot/README.md

 ```
 npm install -g amazon-api-bot
 ```
-If you face any **EACCES** error when you try to install this package globally, follow [this guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions) as npm suggests.
+If you face any **EACCES** error when you try to install this package globally, follow [this guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to fix npm permissions.

 You can also try without installing globally.
 ```